Kottans/erlcourses/lecture_05.md

 # Processes
 ## Terminating (suicide)

-In general there are two ways to do this - normal and with exception.
+In general there are two ways to do this &mdash; with or without exception.

 ```erlang
 -module(crash_server).